 The most prominent one being that water and electricity shouldn’t mix and neither should electrical currents and telecommunication lines.

 Fortunately, codes have been written governing how the pipes and cables are laid in the trench to prevent any problems.

 You must keep in mind adequate spacing between utilities as well as dirt buffers between lines.

 4. Can I run electrical and gas in the same trench?

-When electrical conductors are installed in the same trench as a gas line, it is recommended that the two systems be separated by 12 inches of well-tamped earth or a treated plank.
+For example, Nevada County, CA recommends that the two systems be separated by 12 inches of well-tamped earth or a treated plank.